UM-KerstenLab4009/Moroidin-Transcriptomics/README.md

 ```
 python2 run_rf.py -i sequenceserver-hits.pep -o sequenceserver-hits.html
 ```
-- The resulting html-file includes predicted stephanotic acid-type burpitide cyclases based on the ‘QLxxW’ motif assignment.
+- The resulting html-file includes predicted stephanotic acid-type burpitide cyclases based on the ‘QL..W’ motif assignment, where '.' is any proteinogenic amino acid.
 To search for other core peptide patterns, open the file known_motifs.txt in the repeatfinder_standalone/ directory:
 ```
 nano known_motifs.txt
 ```